spicyjack/public/notes/graphite_graphana.md

     sudo chown apache.apache /var/run/wsgi
     cd /etc/httpd/conf.d
     # Edit /etc/httpd/conf.d/graphite.conf
+    # - Add the VIM tag at the bottom of the file, then reopen the file
+    #   - # vim: expandtab shiftwidth=4 tabstop=4
     # - Add an Apache <Directory> block for "/opt/graphite/static" in order to
     # make the static file directory available to requests
     # - Disable the "mod_wsgi.so" module, it's being loaded somewhere else